JHoovs/JHoovs.github.io/README.md

 - **Post Doctoral Scientist in Novo Nordisk A/S** - *2018-2021* - Early Research in Seattle, USA

     Industrial research for biomarkers and target discovery in T1D, Immunology, and Kidney Research Unit through integrative systems medicine approach as a part of IMI delivery.
-Special focus on Diabetes and Chronic Kidney Diseases(currently End-Stage) as a part of integrating multi-omics discovery(NGS, Microarray, targeted NanoString Panels and Clinical data) from varied tissue sources extracted from patients/model organisms and deliver new research insights for therapies.
+Special focus on Diabetes and Chronic Kidney Diseases(currently End-Stage) as a part of integrating multi-omics discovery(NGS, Microarray, targeted NanoString Panels and Clinical data) from varied tissue sources extracted from patients/model organisms to deliver new research insights for therapies.

 - **Post Doctoral Scientist in European Institute of Oncology** - *2017-2018* - Early Oncology Research in Milan, Italy